stashed/docs/docs/guides/latest/workloads/statefulset.md

 **Deploy StatefulSet:**

-We are going to create a new StatefulSet named `stash-recovered` with `spec.replica` 5 and restore the backed up data inside it.
+We are going to create a new StatefulSet named `stash-recovered-adv` with `spec.replica` 5 and restore the backed up data inside it.

 Below is the YAML of the StatefulSet that we are going to create,